The art of the perfect fit

 Update from Julia @DRAW

-Posted by Emma Restall in Featured, News · April 2023
+Posted by Nina Langford in News · April 2023

 Congratulations Julia on completing her CIPD Level 5, Julia is now an Associate of the CIPD!
 Julia tells us a bit about how this came about and how it can help you.